croraf/x-ray-ai/README.md

 This script loads the stored model from the `/model` folder.
 It loads PNG images defined in `src/predict.ts` script and compares it with labels defined there.
 Actual images must be present in `test_data` folder.

+## Test Accuracy

+1. `npm run test`

+This script loads the stored model from the `/model` folder.
+It then computes the accuracy on a large MNIST dataset.